cyberkiddle/cyberkid.github.io/_posts/2025-04-20-Sky-Divers.md

 ```
-#It took me long time to see the rtechnique, the permistion it says
+## It took me long time to see the technique, the permistion it says
  io can go in /accounts/ as root and any other point so i need to pass first into /accounts/ as root and i can go * [ALL] i want so, i listed in root using /accounts/../root >> i go back one step and list the root directory contesnt and i found the flag
 #WTF